digao-dalpiaz/DzListHeader/readme.md

 `AllowResize` = Enable/Disable columns moving (if false, Column.Sizeable doesn't matters)

+`AutoDawTabbedText` = When using AutoDrawTabbedText, you don't need to use objects or OnDrawItem.
+You may add itens to the ListBox with Tab dellimited to split columns.
+In this case, you don't need to code to draw items.
+There is two methos available to use with tabbed text: AddItem (add item array, so the component automatically convert in tabbed text); GetArrayText (returns an array of requested index).
+*You can still leave this property disabled and work with tabbed text, writing event OnDrawItem and using GetArrayText to read text of columns separated.*

 `ColorNormalCol` = Column background color

 `ColorHoverCol` = Column background color when mouse over the column